dwchiang/dotfiles/README.md

 xcode-select --install
 ```

-3. If you are using Apple Silicon, Install Rosetta:
+3. If you are using Apple Silicon (e.g M1), Install Rosetta:

 ```
 softwareupdate --install-rosetta